ezzing/3DLayout-documentation/3-Communication.md

     layout.getModuleInfoByArea(id, callback);

-returns some module info for a given area.id]
+returns module info for a given area.id]

 The data returned is: